FTMW-Scientific-Simulator/FTMW-Scientific-Simulator.github.io/index.md

 16,412 MHz to 16,416 MHz and a noise level of 0.02.
 - **Note**: The backend will not return a plotted graph, but it will return the frequency grid and the spectrum data as lists.
 These lists will be used to plot the graph in the front-end.
   ![C7H5N-spectra.png](img%2FC7H5N-spectra.png)

+## Project Management

+### Week 1
+- **Front-End**:
+  - Created the setup window to configure the spectrometer parameters.
+    - Used the Redux Toolkit to store the applied values into the redux store.
+  - Changed the menu items to be more accurate with the FTMW spectrometer.

+### Week 2
+- **Front-End**:
+  - Created the instrument window components using Inkscape.

+### Week 3
+- **Front-End**:
+  - Created the instrument window to show the components of the FTMW Spectrometer.
+  - Creaded the schematic components using Inkscape.

+### Week 4
+- **Front-End**:
+  - Polished schematic window componented.
+  - Started animation on the instrument window components.
+    - Moving the movable mirror and necessary components on the x-axis.
+    - Acquire Spectrum menu item starts the animation.
+    - Stop Acquisition menu item stops the animation.
+    - Cancel Acquisition menu item resets the animation.
+- **Back-End**:
+  - Slowly worked with sponsor to understand the backend code.
+  - Started off creating a Gaussian spectrum for a given line list file

+### Week 5
+- **Front-End**:
+  - Continued polishing the schematic window components based on sponsor feedback.
+  - Worked on the schematic window component.
+    - Created the schematic diagram shown on the window using inkscape.
+- **Back-End**:
+  - Created a function to broaden the spectral lines using Lorentzian profiles and splitting the spectral lines.
+    - The output of this function is what the final spectrum will look like.

+### Week 6
+- **Front-End**:
+    - Continued polishing the schematic window components based on sponsor feedback.
+- **Back-End**:
+  - Made the splititng and broadening of the spectral lines dynamic to use user params from the front end and returns x and y values for the spectrum.
+    - The output of this function is what the final spectrum will look like.
+    - Final spectrum will be plotted in the front end.
+  - Created a function to add white noise to the spectrum.

 ## Student Team